 The spring inside the lock provides around 60 kg of force at its locking position.
 A DC actuator retracts the arm into the body of the lock so that the sensor mechanism can be installed and removed.
-The actuator consists of a 14 W DC motor with a planetary reduction gearhead, which drives the nut of a ball lead screw through the helical drive gears.
+The actuator consists of a 14 Watt D.C. motor with a planetary reduction gear-head, which drives the nut of a ball lead screw through the helical drive gears.
 The thread of the lead screw is prevented from turning, and so moves linearly when the nut turns.

-The motor has a power system separate from that of the sensor, and can be controlled from the surface using a hole lock control unit.
-Once the sonde is installed, the hole lock control unit may be removed.
-Without power, the hole lock will not be able to retract, and the sensor will be secured.
+The motor has a power system separate from that of the sensor, and can be controlled from the surface using a hole-lock control unit.
+Once the sonde is installed, the hole-lock control unit may be removed.
+Without power, the hole-lock will not be able to retract, and the sensor will be secured.

-The three-jaw hole lock
+2.3.2 The three-jaw hole-lock

-A three-jaw hole lock is available which gives better grip on the borehole casing, but is bulkier and heavier than the single-arm lock.
-This is the standard option for uniaxial instruments; it can be installed in boreholes between 3.5" / 89 mm and 7" / 178 mm in diameter.
+A three-jaw hole-lock is available which gives better grip on the borehole casing, but is bulkier and heavier than the single-arm lock.
+This is the standard option for uniaxial instruments; it can be installed in boreholes between 89 mm (3.5") and 178 mm (7) in diameter.

-The three-jaw hole lock consists of a set of three active clamp arms attached to a compression spring, which forces them to swing out from the sonde and wedge themselves against the borehole wall.
+The three-jaw hole-lock consists of a set of three active clamp arms attached to a compression spring, which forces them to swing out from the sonde and wedge themselves against the borehole wall.
 Serrated steel jaws at the end of each arm provides maximum grip against the borehole casing.
 This configuration ensures that the sonde body is held parallel to the axis of the borehole and prevented from twisting or slipping under the influence of ground vibrations.

-2 Assembling the instrument
+3 Assembling the instrument

-2.1 Unpacking and packing
+3.1 Unpacking and packing

-The 40TB seismometer is delivered in a single transportation case, with the sensor system and hole lock mechanism (if ordered) packed separately.
+The 40TB seismometer is delivered in a single transportation case, with the sensor system and hole-lock mechanism (if ordered) packed separately.
 The packaging is specifically designed for the 40TB and should be reused whenever you need to transport the sensor.
 Please note any damage to the packaging when you receive the equipment, and unpack on a clean surface.